For the environment

 - We place value on communication with all of our stakeholders, and endeavor to cooperate and work together with local communities.

-Endorsement of Task Force on Climate-related Financial Disclosures (TCFD) Recommendations
+Disclosure Based on the Task Force on Climate-related Financial Disclosures (TCFD) Recommendations

 Environmental data